retrokid/ig_maker_assets/README.md

 # License

-IG Maker game engine is no longer exists but still there might be some copyright issues.
+there might be some copyright issues.